PhMajerus/FIGfonts/README.md

 ![phm-slanted](images/phm-slanted.png)

 This font uses Unicode 13.0 smooth mosaic and sextant characters.
-It uses six rows and supports the base ASCII characters set.
+It uses six rows and supports the ISO 8859-1 and Windows 1252 Latin-1 characters sets.

 ### beyond-blue